VirajMajalkar/AI-Invigilator/README.md

     1. Entire model is divided into three different modules.

         1. First module is to capture videos of candidates at regular intervals during exam time.
-           Python class "live_caputring" is created which has 2 fucntions namely "live_video_capturing" and "convert_vid_to_images".
+           Python class "live_caputring" is created with 2 fucntions namely "live_video_capturing" and "convert_vid_to_images".
            Option to maintain 'Exam Start Time, 'Exam End Time', 'sleep time' and 'video capturing duration' is also provided.

         2. Second modules is to classify the cheating instances.